OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/catalog/catalog.md

 ![catalog_community_v1_en.png](assets/catalog_community_v1_en.png){ class="shadow lightbox" }

-The information in the short descriptions is taken from the information that authors provide when creating a course or learning resource in the settings.<br>
-**Administration > Settings > tab "Info" + tab "Metadata"**<br>
+The information in the short descriptions is taken from the information that authors provide when creating a course or learning resource in the [settings](../../../manual_user/docs/learningresources/Course_Settings.md) (tab "Info" + tab "Metadata")
 In most cases, the information is the same information that course participants will find on the information page of the course.

-The **layout** of the catalog is determined by the **administrator**.
+The **layout** of the catalog is determined by the [administrator](../../../manual_admin/docs/administration/Modules_Catalog_2.0.md).
 If, for example, it has been determined that an indication of the execution format should be displayed in the catalog entries, OpenOlat retrieves this information from the author's details under "Settings" and displays it in the designated place on the catalog tile.

 ![course_settings_v1_en.png](assets/course_settings_v1_en.png){ class="shadow lightbox" }